lightninglabs/lndinit/README.md

 ### load-secret
 `load-secret` interacts with kubernetes to read from secrets (no `lnd` needed).

+### migrate-db

+`compact-db` runs all pending schema migrations on a bbolt based channel database file (`channel.db`) without the need to start `lnd`

+No `lnd` needed; in fact `lnd` needs to be shut down in order to release the write-lock on the `channel.db` file that should be compacted.

+NOTE: Running this command will make it impossible to downgrade lnd to a version before the one `lndinit` was built with!
+Run `lndinit --version` to see what version of `lnd` it was built against.

 ### store-secret
 `store-secret` interacts with kubernetes to write to secrets (no `lnd` needed).